LIM-AeroCloud/SecureFTP.jl/docs/src/filesystem.md

 ## Analyse and manipulate server paths

-!!! warning Deprecation warning
+!!! warning "Deprecation warning"
     All methods using `URI` instead of [`SFTP.Client`](@ref) in [`joinpath`](@ref), [`basename`](@ref), and [`splitdir`](@ref) will be deprecated in v0.2.0 to avoid type piracy.
 The [`joinpath`](@ref) method is directly available from the [URIs package](https://github.com/JuliaWeb/URIs.jl.git).

-!!! warning Known issue
+!!! warning "Known issue"
     [URIs'](https://github.com/JuliaWeb/URIs.jl.git) `joinpath` method currently
     assigns two leading slashes (`//`) instead of one, if an absolute path is assigned to an empty URI path.
 This issue is addressed in